loganinsinga/soil-trace-elements/README.md

 1. Clone this repository to your local development system
-2. Install the packages and dependences numpy           1.26.4 openpyxl        3.1.2 pandas          2.2.2
+2. Install the packages and dependences
+The scripts require the following packages, although future versions may work also. numpy           1.26.4 openpyxl        3.1.2 pandas          2.2.2